 Media Freedom and Freedom of Expression in Africa

-This free online MOOC, developed to recognise the life and work of the late South African activist Jeanette Minnie, was offered on the WitsX edX platform between 2018 and 2021, with course delivery by the LINK Centre's Honorary Adjunct Prof. Justine Limpitlaw in cooperation with other African media policy experts.
-Planning is underway for delivery of a revised version of the course, on a new platform, beginning in late 2023 or in 2024.
+This free online course, developed to recognise the life and work of the late South African activist Jeanette Minnie, was offered on the WitsX edX platform between 2018 and 2021, with course delivery by the LINK Centre's Honorary Adjunct Prof. Justine Limpitlaw in cooperation with other African media policy experts.

-The course aims to empower activists, students, regulators, journalists, lawyers, and everyone interested in ensuring a free, pluralistic and independent African media.
-It seeks to sustain the work of Minnie, who was devoted to robust civil society engagement with African media policy.
+As with the original course, the new programme seeks to sustain the work of Minnie, who was devoted to robust civil society engagement with African media policy.
 Media play a critical role in democratic societies by informing citizens, facilitating and building freedom of expression, and fostering access to information.
-This course will help you to identify the principles and components of democratic media policy and practice, and to identify strategies for effective civil society engagement with these matters in African settings.
+It is thus of great importance to be able to identify the principles and components of democratic media policy and practice, and to identify strategies for effective civil society engagement with these matters in African settings.

 About Jeanette Minnie